 Whirlpool announced its hybrid heat pump dryer in 2014.
-We'll take a look at the current generation of heat pump dryers from Whirlpool: a 7.4 cubic foot full-size model and a 4.3 cubic foot compact model.
+We'll take a look at a heat pump dryer from Whirlpool: a 7.4 cubic foot full-size model.
+Then, we'll also review a compact model from Bosch.

 The powder-coated steel drum features a quad baffle design with four partial-width staggered baffles to keep small items from getting stuck "riding" the baffles and help larger items dry evenly.
 The tap touch controls will remember your last cycle and settings, and display the cycle time remaining.
 The advanced moisture sensing system uses three built-in sensors to monitor moisture levels inside the dryer and read the incoming and outgoing air temperatures to avoid over- or under-drying your clothes.